ubco-W2022T2-data301/project-group-group36/README.md

 - Micheal Fang: one sentence about you!
 - Kobe Brunetti: Im a third year management student that enjoys woodworking, gardening, and golf!
-- Fumiya Hayakawa: one sentence about you!
+- Fumiya Hayakawa: I am a forth year management student who likes baseball, skiing,and swimming.

 ## Images